rickosborne/cascades/md/16-2-6-after-weather.md

 She smiled, but it faltered as she caught something in my expression.
 I don't have the mask that Pamela does.

-"She would have loved to have heard that, thank you."
+"She would have loved to have heard you say that, thank you."

 "Oh, I'm so sorry, sweetie."